dirtsimple/imposer/README.md

 For plugins and PHP blocks within state files, imposer offers the following actions and filters (listed in execution order):

-* Filter `imposer_state_(key)($value, $state)` -- each top-level key in the JSON configuration map is passed through a filter named `imposer_state_KEY`, where `KEY` is the key name.
-So for example, if you want to alter the `options` or `plugins `imposer will apply, you can add filters to `imposer_state_options` and `imposer_state_plugins`.
-The first argument is the value of the key, the second is the current contents of overall configuration map.
+* `apply_filters("imposer_state_$key", $value, $state)` -- each top-level key in the JSON configuration map is passed through a filter named `imposer_state_KEY`, where `KEY` is the key name.
+So for example, if you want to alter the `options` or `plugins` imposer will apply, you can add filters to `imposer_state_options` and `imposer_state_plugins`.
+The first argument is the value of the key, the second is the current contents of the overall configuration map.

-* Filter `imposer_state($state)` -- filter this to make any changes to the configuration map that span multiple keys: the individual keys will have already been modified by the preceding filters.
+* `apply_filters("imposer_state", $state)` -- add a filter to this hook to make any changes to the configuration map that span multiple keys: the individual keys will have already been modified by the preceding `imposer_state_KEY` filters.

-* Actions `imposed_options($options)` and `imposed_plugins($plugins)` -- fired after imposer finishes applying the specified options or activating/deactivating the specified plugins, respectively.
-* Action `imposer_impose($state)` -- hook this to actually perform your state or plugin's configuration process.
+* `do_action("imposer_impose_$key", $value, $state, $imposer)` -- hook this to actually perform your state or plugin's configuration process.
+Each top-level key in the JSON configuration map is passed exactly once to an action called `imposer_impose_KEY`, where `KEY` is the key name.

+  The first argument passed to this action is the value of the key, the second is the contents of the overall configuration map, and the third is a `dirtsimple\Imposer` object that you can call `$imposer->impose('key1', 'key2', ...)` on, to ensure that the other keys have been applied before you continue.)

+  For example, if you're writing an action that imports posts, it might `$imposer->impose('categories')` at the beginning to ensure that any needed categories are already set up.
+(Assuming there was a top-level configuration key called `categories`, of course!)  `impose()` is a no-op for keys that have already been applied or are in the middle of being applied, so it's safe to call it from more than one place.

-* Action `imposed_state($state)` -- this is run after the previous hook, to allow for cleanup operations before the script exits.
+* `do_action('imposed_state', $state)` -- this is run after all top-level keys have been imposed, to allow for cleanup operations before the script exits.

+Note that the ordering of key-specific hooks is not guaranteed.
+They may run in JSON config order, but  `imposer_impose_KEY` actions will start with `options` and `plugins`, and the actions for other keys can request that other keys be imposed first (using `$imposer->impose('key', ...)`).
+You can even register actions for `imposer_impose_options` or `imposer_impose_plugins` that force some *other* keys to be processed before these, so the exact order in which impose hooks runs will be determined by dependency resolution at runtime.

 ### Event Hooks